 Deryck graduated from Cambridge University’s Cambridge Institute of Sustainability Leadership in Business Sustainability Management in 2021 and now specialises in sustainability communication with a special focus on nature based solutions to climate change.

-He is a Full Member of the AoP (Association of Photographers), is the founding member of the Creative Collaborative Collective in South Africa and is the author of ‘Exposed – The Business of Photography’.
+He is the founding member of the Creative Collaborative Collective in South Africa and is the author of ‘Exposed – The Business of Photography’.

 His fashion film ‘Immersion‘ was chosen for the Official Selection and screened at the Cannes Short Film Festival in 2015.
 Both, ‘Caress‘ and ‘Immersion‘ directed by Deryck were part of the 2015 Official Selection of the Bokeh Fashion Film Festival held in Cape Town.
 He also received a Bronze Award in the Creative Asia Photography Awards 2012 in the ‘Commercial & Fashion’ category for his Print Media Ad shot for Johnson’s Fair Complexion range for Drum Magazine.